Cody Ford

-Cody Ford (born December 28, 1996) is an American football offensive guard for the Cincinnati Bengals of the National Football League (NFL).
-He played college football at Oklahoma.
+Cody Ford (born December 28, 1996) is an American professional football offensive tackle for the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Oklahoma Sooners.
+He has played in the NFL for the Buffalo Bills, Arizona Cardinals and Cincinnati Bengals.

 College career

 During his recruitment process, Ford originally committed to TCU before flipping to the Oklahoma Sooners.
 After redshirting for the 2015 season, Ford started the first 3 games of 2016 for Oklahoma before suffering a broken fibula against Ohio State and missing the rest of the season.
-During the 2018 season, Ford was named a third-team All American as part of an offensive line that won the Joe Moore Award.
-Following this season, Ford announced that he would be declaring for the 2019 NFL Draft.
-When he declared, Ford was ranked as the number 3 guard available by NFL Draft analyst Mel Kiper Jr.
+During the 2018 season, Ford was named a third-team All-American as part of an offensive line that won the Joe Moore Award.
+Following this season, Ford announced that he would be declaring for the 2019 NFL draft.
+When he declared, Ford was ranked as the number 3 guard available by NFL draft analyst Mel Kiper Jr.